 Strengths Of A Firm Mattress

 Sleep ergonomics educates people about how your mattress type and firmness level can affect sleep quality.
-You may be comfortable with a very plush mattress but this can cause misalignment of your spine.
-You get to experience a sound and restorative sleep with a mattress that combines perfect comfort and support that gels with your lifestyle, weight, body type, and sleeping position.
+You may be comfortable with a very plush model but this can cause misalignment of your spine.
+You get to experience a sound and restorative sleep with a model that combines perfect comfort and support that gels with your lifestyle, weight, body type, and sleeping position.
 Good and balanced body positioning or posture while sleeping promotes relaxation and helps you sleep your way to good health.

 - Mattress Support – One of the biggest problems for sleepers is a sagging mattress which can be due to old age or poor quality of materials and construction.
 Foam indentation and sagging naturally occur over time.
 Most warranties cover sagging problems in excess of 1.5 inches so make sure to check the warranty details before making any purchase decisions.
 This is important when buying a mattress or for any other furniture or appliances.
 If your bed has reached around 8 to 10 years, the materials and overall structure could disintegrate at some point.
 This also depends on several factors like the body type, frequency of usage, firmness level, and weight.
-All of these can affect the total years of performance or lifespan of your mattress.
+All of these can affect the total years of performance or its lifespan.

 - Edge Support – The bed does a lot of multitasking too just like you.
 People usually perform different activities on their beds and often sit on the edge while playing with children, working on their laptop, or doing some DIY projects.
-It is therefore important that a firm mattress should also have good edge support to provide you the platform for your ever-changing needs and tasks for the day.
+It is therefore important that a firmer mattress should also have good edge support to provide you the platform for your ever-changing needs and tasks for the day.
 Lack of edge support can pose multiple problems as it can lead to a sagging mattress.
-A good way to check if your mattress has great edge support is that there should be consistency in the level of firmness from the center to the edges.
+A good way to check if a particular model has great edge support is that there should be consistency in the level of firmness from the center to the edges.
 More so, for couples, ensuring that a bed has good edge support is important to be able to support robust shifts of movements in bed while also allowing some amount of push back.

-- Breathability/Good Air Flow – Some firm mattresses tend to overheat especially because the materials and construction can be quite denser than a soft mattress.
+- Breathability/Good Air Flow – Some firm mattresses tend to overheat especially because the materials and construction can be quite denser than a soft model.
 It may be great in terms of providing your body the support it needs, but could be bad because this could lead to sleeping hot.
 However, in general, soft mattresses have more hug and sinkage, causing more skin to be in contact with the fabric, which can lead to sleeping hot.
 Hybrid mattresses and innerspring types have good airflow but sometimes can lack in support.
 When shopping for a firm mattress, you have to ensure calculated purchase decisions.
-Look for a mattress that will make you sleep cool and comfortable while providing the support you need.
+Look for a model that will make you sleep cool and comfortable while providing the support you need.

 If you are looking after your spine health, then you should opt for a firm mattress with less sinkage that can put your spine in all the wrong directions.
 A mattress should provide an equal mix of comfort and support which you can achieve in a firm mattress.
 There are different firmness options available now in mattress brands which help customers personalize their own mattresses or even when they share beds with a partner.
 Having the absolute freedom to tweak the firmness design of your mattress is an attractive feature of many mattress manufacturers today.